 Synovial capsule barrier and skin barrier limit the efficacy of transdermal delivery.
 Addition of unsaturated fatty acids can overcome this barrier.53 As reported, unsaturated fatty acids by disrupting the tight junction or increasing the membrane fluidity can enhance skin permeation.
-The oleic acid and linoleic acid which are unsaturated fatty acids tend to form a vesicular structure when come in contact with the aqueous environment, these self-assembled nano-sizes are termed Ufasomes.54 The formation of ufasomes takes place with unsaturated fatts and their ionized species that are soaps and it is a pH-dependent process.55 The process takes place at basic pH ranging from 7-9, as vesicle formation of unionized fatty acid and fully ionized groups occurs at this pH.56 These nanovesicles allow lipid exchange by getting attached to the skin surface.57 These are capable to carry drug molecules and increasing penetration efficiency across stratum corneum.54 Arvind et al58 developed a Gel containing oleic acid vesicle (ufasomes) loaded with methotrexate its In-vitro evaluation showed three to four folds higher permeation from that of plain gel, and 50% of the administered dose was detected in the skin from skin permeation assay.
+The oleic acid and linoleic acid which are unsaturated fatty acids tend to form a vesicular structure when come in contact with the aqueous environment, these self-assembled nano-sizes are termed ufasomes.
+The formation of ufasomes takes place with unsaturated fats and their ionized species that are soaps and it is a pHdependent process.55 The process takes place at basic pH ranging from 7-9, as vesicle formation of unionized fatty acid and fully ionized groups occurs at this pH.56 These nanovesicles allow lipid exchange by getting attached to the skin surface.
+These are capable to carry drug molecules and increasing penetration efficiency across stratum corneum.54 Sharma and Arora58 developed a gel containing oleic acid vesicle (ufasomes) loaded with methotrexate its In-vitro evaluation showed three to four folds higher permeation from that of plain gel, and 50% of the administered dose was detected in the skin from skin permeation assay.